Chapters

 This keyword is used for making assumptions during debugging.
 This keyword can be helpful when we're trying to fix or detect bugs in our program.
 By default, assert keyword is disabled at runtime.
 To enable it at runtime, we need to add additional command when we run our program.

-java -enableassertions program-name
+java program-name

 Shorter version